wp-plugins/slicknav-mobile-menu/readme.txt

 1. Upload the `slicknav-mobile-menu` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Options are in Settings => SlickNav Menu

 == Usage ==